eeverman/andhow/README.md

 	for identity w/in the StructuredVales.
 *	Validators can detect if they have a bad configuration - need to check that at startup.
+*	Validators should describe their criteria so it can be included in sample files.
 *	WOULD LIKE TO HAVE A REQUIRE-ONE TYPE ConfigGroup
 *	As a convience, CP.getValue() should accept a default value.
 *	Aliases should throw an error if they contain commas